brewinapps/ios-maven-plugin/README.md

 22. ios.iOSFrameworkBuild       (flag for building iOS frameworks in multi execution environment)
 23. ios.iphoneosArchitectures   (default: arm64 armv7) architectures build with iphoneos sdk
 24. ios.iphonesimulatorArchitectures (default: i386 x86_64) architectures build with iphonesimulator sdk (only used for framework builds)
+25. ios.iphonesimulatorBitcodeEnabled (default: true) determines if -fembed-bitcode switch is enabled for iphonesimulator builds
-25. ios.gccPreprocessorDefinitions (optional) properties delivered to xcodebuild via GCC_PREPROCESSOR_DEFINITIONS
+26. ios.gccPreprocessorDefinitions (optional) properties delivered to xcodebuild via GCC_PREPROCESSOR_DEFINITIONS
-26. ios.macOSFrameworkBuild       (flag for building macosx frameworks)
+27. ios.macOSFrameworkBuild       (flag for building macosx frameworks)
-27. ios.codeSigningEnabled           (default: true) Enabled or disable code signing for the app
+28. ios.codeSigningEnabled           (default: true) Enabled or disable code signing for the app
-28. ios.codeSigningWithResourceRulesEnabled   (default: false) flag for iOS code signing with resources rules enabled.
+29. ios.codeSigningWithResourceRulesEnabled   (default: false) flag for iOS code signing with resources rules enabled.
 Following will be added to code sign execution: <pre>CODE_SIGN_RESOURCE_RULES_PATH=$(SDKROOT)/ResourceRules.plist</pre> .
 This was necessary from iOS SDK 6.1 until 8.0
-29. ios.cocoaPodsEnabled        (default: false) Determines if the project contains Cocoapods dependencies.
+30. ios.cocoaPodsEnabled        (default: false) Determines if the project contains Cocoapods dependencies.
 If set, the dependencies will be installed during execution.
 When Cocoapods is enabled, a given appName will not passed to the xcodebuild command.

 ### ios:deploy
 Deploys the IPA package as well as the generated dSYM.zip to HockeyApp